Is it time to review your network security strategy?

 Effective use of a cybersecurity budget will yield success in reducing exposure to cyber threats.
 The list below provides a few ways to leverage your IT budget to reduce your exposure to cyber-attack.
 You may find benefit in reviewing your cybersecurity policies to account for these aspects of network security.

 Remote Browsers: Remote browsing uses a cloud to provide the browser application, rather than launching the browser on your local computer.
-Thus, the remote browser isolates users browsing sessions from end points and the network.
-Do your cybersecurity policies promote or enforce use of remote browsers?
+Thus, the remote browser isolates users browsing sessions from endpoints and the network.
+Do your cybersecurity policies promote or enforce the use of remote browsers?

 Multi-Factor Authentication (MFA): Most companies are still using single factor authentication (SFA), but trend toward MFA is increasing.
 SFA is much more accessible to attack simply because there is only one initial entry barrier to user access to the network.
 SFA is most often embraced by using of a combination of user ID and password.
 You can couple other identification methods with UID/PW to produce a MFA barrier.
 Examples of other ID technologies include retina scanning, fingerprint matching, or code transmission to another device or email address.